Build Your Own Home in the

 Your sales team should be willing to review the estimates and help you determine the legitimacy and accuracy of the bid.

-NEVER opt for a contractor that asks for money in full before the work is completed.
+NEVER choose a contractor that asks for money in full before the work is completed.
+Full payment up front is usually a big warning sign that you are about to get ripped off.
 It should never be a requirement, and if it is, go with another company.

-The only exception to being your own general contractor (the person in charge of choosing and scheduling contractors) is when you are using a government loan.
+Note, there is an exception to being your own general contractor (the person in charge of choosing and scheduling contractors).
+Certain loans, especially government loans, require you hire a general contractor.
 In this instance, your home dealership will be in charge of coordinating the site preparation as there are more requirements and legalities involved for these situations.

-A typical base pad in South Texas is referred to as caliche, or gravel.
-This is the base pad needed in a conventional loan or cash buying situation.
+A typical base pad in South Texas is referred to as caliche, a kind of gravel with lots of calcium carbonate that acts as a type of natural cement.
+This is the base pad needed when buying with a conventional loan or with cash.
 The caliche is rolled and compacted into a level surface of about 4 to 6 inches in height and 1 foot larger on each side than the home to be placed there.
-Depending on the distance to materials, contractors in the area, and elevation needs, caliche base pads can cost from $2,500 to $4,500.
+The cost depends on how far the material needs to be transported, how much material needs to be used, and the labor costs charged by your local contractors.
+In South Texas, a caliche base pads typically cost from $2,500 to $5000.

-The base pad requirements change if the loan option being pursued is a government loan—FHA or VA.
-In this instance, concrete runners are required.
-This allows for permanent anchors to be fixed into the home and foundation.
-For this base pad the cost goes up considerably into the range of $6,500 to $10,000.
+The base pad requirements change if the loan is a government loan such as a FHA or VA loan.
+For these loan types, concrete runners are required.
+The concrete runners allow for permanent anchors to be fixed into the home and foundation.
+For this base pad the cost goes up considerably with a typical range of $6,500 to $10,000.

 For more in depth details of base pad needs on your manufactured home please download our free Buyer’s Guide, which describes not only base pad options, but also every single aspect of a manufactured home purchase.

-Nothing can be more of a disappointment to you and your home expectant family than the delay of your home delivery.
+Nothing can be more of a disappointment to you and your family than delivery delays of your home.
 But it can and will happen if the home site has not been properly prepared for the home.

-Do not make the mistake of thinking the site preparation items were a suggestion.
-If permits need to be acquired, tree limbs need to be removed, areas need to be leveled, or a base pad needs a certain height, this is a requirement.
+Remember that the site preparation items are required items, not a suggestion.
+If permits need to be acquired, tree limbs need to be removed, areas need to be leveled, or a base pad needs to be a certain height, this is a requirement.

 Oftentimes before a delivery, the delivery coordinator will request pictures to confirm all site preparation is completed.
-This is normal and reasonable, and could potentially save you thousands in mileage costs if adjustments are needed prior to home installation.
+This is normal and reasonable, and could potentially save you thousands in additional delivery or even storage costs if the home arrives and work is are needed on your property prior to home installation.

-Although the delivery process can at times be frustrating or confusing, it is important to remain flexible with the understanding that there are many parts working together–your home’s factory “offline” date, the availability of drivers, the permit approval for transport, and even weather are all factors that contribute to delivery scheduling.
+Although the delivery process can at times be frustrating or confusing, it is important to remain flexible with the understanding that there are many parts working together.
+There are factors such as your home’s factory “offline” date, the availability of drivers, the permit approval for transport, and even (especially) weather are all factors that contribute to delivery scheduling.
 Failure to prepare your site only adds to this already delicate balance.

 We strive to ensure our buyers don’t encounter too many surprises during the home-buying process.
-That’s why we offer up front pricing, schedule site inspections, and provide a delivery estimates on our pages featuring homes.
+That’s why we offer up front pricing, schedule site inspections, and provide a delivery estimates on website.

 After all the paperwork is signed, you have officially “closed” on your home.
-During this time you have been finishing the site preparation of your property—removing low hanging limbs, scheduling the installation of your base pad, getting on the waiting list for utility service—and it is finally time for your home to be delivered!
+Between the close and the delivery is when the site preparation of your property gets finished which may include removing low hanging limbs, scheduling the installation of your base pad, getting on the waiting list for utility service.
+Then finally comes the time for your home to be delivered!

 For double-wide homes, which are transported in two halves, another step is required called “trim-out”.

 This is where the home’s interior and exterior are seamed together with trim, paint, and the finishing of carpet/linoleum.
-Don’t move furniture into your home until this has been completed!
-In most cases, trim-out will take place about 3 days from the day of set, but depending on weather conditions, location of your home site, and density of the schedule, it could take a week or more.
+You should not move anything in until after the trim-out is complete.
+In most cases, trim-out will take place about 3 days from the day of set-up, but depending on weather conditions, location of your home site, and density of the schedule, it could take a week or more.

-The good news is you don’t have to wait from the trim-out to get moving on your utilities.
-Once the home is set-up, you can start doing your water-hookups, electric hookups, and calling for that much needed air conditioning unit (once you have the pesky a/c disconnect box hooked up!).
+The good news is you don’t have to wait from the trim-out to get your utilities hooked up.
+Once the home is set-up, you can hookup your water and electric plus get that air conditioning unit set-up.
+(Note, if you are handling hiring all your contractors, make sure you have the a/c disconnect box hooked up before the HVAC guy or gal gets there.)

 The key to all of this is—use professionals!
 As you can see, the site preparation and installation of a mobile home is not always cut and dry.
 Professionals who have been in the industry for a long time have experience.
 They know the lingo, the tedious rules, and how to solve a problem before it happens.